bgaze/laravel-kvstore/README.md

 $store = KvStore::all()->toArray();
 ```

-Finally, you can remove entries fromthe store using `remove` function:
+Finally, you can remove entries from the store using `remove` function:

 ```php
 // Remove an entry by key: